Frequently Asked Questions

 9. I have a surgery certificate.
 Can I go to any participating vet clinic?

-10. I received a surgery certificate for a clinic but decided I want to use the mobile unit or one of the transport programs instead.
+10. I received a surgery certificate for a clinic but decided I want to use one of the transport programs instead.

-Contact us to cancel the surgery certificate and reassign you to the mobile unit or transport.
+Please contact Fix Them All to cancel the surgery certificate and reassign you to the transport.

 12. Why does my cat have to be in a carrier?